napo/geospatial_course_unitn/docs/_pages/about.md

 permalink: /about/
 ---

-# Geospatial analysis and representation for data science
-repository with code and documentation for the course "Geospatial analysis and representation for data science" for the students in data science of the university of Trento
+this website contains the documentation produced during the course in Geospatial analysis and representation for data science for the students in data science of the University of Trento

 ## Course information
 ### description